honey-guard/solana-fender/README.md

 ## Comparison of Solana Static Analysis Tools

+It is highly encouraged to use as many tools as possible to ensure the security of your program.

 Below is a comparison of various static analysis tools available for Solana smart contracts written in Rust/Anchor:

 - [X-Ray (Demo) by sec3.dev](https://github.com/sec3-product/x-ray/tree/main)